dotnet/aspire-samples/samples/DatabaseMigrations/README.md

 ## Run the app

+If using the Aspire CLI, run `aspire run` from this directory.

+If using VS Code, open this directory as a workspace and launch the `DatabaseMigrations.AppHost` project using either the Aspire or C# debuggers.

-If using Visual Studio, open the solution file `DatabaseMigrations.sln` and launch/debug the `DatabaseMigrations.AppHost` project.
+If using Visual Studio, open the solution file `DatabaseMigrations.slnx` and launch/debug the `DatabaseMigrations.AppHost` project.

-If using the .NET CLI, run `dotnet run` from the `DatabaseContainers.AppHost` directory.
+If using the .NET CLI, run `dotnet run` from the `DatabaseMigrations.AppHost` directory.

 When the app starts up, the `DatabaseMigrations.MigrationService` background worker runs migrations on the SQL Server container.
 The migration service: